HBica05/cake-cottage/README.md

 - :white_check_mark: **Receive notifications for reported content** to take immediate action against inappropriate recipes or comments.

 ## 🔠 Typography
-We have carefully selected typography that complements the aesthetic of Cake Cottage:

-[Google Fonts](https://fonts.google.com/) - Custom fonts are used to create a welcoming and warm feel for users.
+We use [Google Fonts](https://fonts.google.com/) to create a warm and welcoming aesthetic.

 ## 🔹 Existing Features
 ### 👤 User Authentication & Profile Management